quintusdias/glymur/docs/source/whatsnew/index.rst

 "What's new" documents
 **********************

-These document the changes between minor (or major) versions of h5py.
+These document the changes between minor (or major) versions of glymur.

 .. toctree::